DCS Funding Scheme

 The Centre for Digital Cultures & Societies in the Faculty of Humanities and Social Sciences works with researchers across the humanities and social sciences to:

-Funding is available for 2025 for HASS researchers to pitch a project.
+Funding is available in 2025 (and will run for one year until June 2026) for HASS researchers to pitch a project.
 Applications are welcome that provide innovative ways to:

 Scheme Documentation